Sahuarita Air Force Range: History

 The range was completed by April 1942, shortly after the United States joined in the war, and was called the Sahuarita Bombing & Gunnery Range.
 It was located approximately twenty miles southeast of Tucson and about two miles east of Sahuarita.
 The range itself spanned 27,045-acres and consisted of multiple large round targets made of stone.
 Most of the range was located east of the town, although some areas that are now part of Sahuarita's northern end were also used.
 The Sahuarita Flight Strip wasn't opened until 1943.
 Before that time, the air crewmen who used the facility were flying out of Davis-Monthan Army Airfield.
 The Sahuarita airfield had twelve buildings and other structures, observation towers, a 5,540-foot paved runway, utility lines, and a range for radio-controlled aircraft operations.

 After World War II ended, the range was closed, but in 1950 it was reopened again and renamed the Sahuarita Air Force Range.
 Most of those who used the range at this time were bomber crews flying out of Carswell Air Force Base in Texas.
 After the Korean War, the Strategic Air Command kept the airfield in service as an emergency flight strip, even though it was "dangerously close" to the targets used for training.
 In 1978, the range was finally closed when the federal government released the lands to the public.
 The land is now owned by the State of Arizona, which has leased most of it to a cattle rancher.
 It was noted that in 1978, 2,550 acres of the range were cleared of explosive ordnance.

-Today, the site of the airfield id occupied by Walden Grove High School and the adjacent Sahuarita Park, although most of the flight strip remains intact.
+Today, the site of the airfield is occupied by Walden Grove High School and the adjacent Sahuarita Park, although most of the flight strip remains intact.
 There have been "only a few" bombs found on the range over the years, as well as other objects that resemble bombs, but most of the bombs dropped by the military were actually "dummies," which were filled with sand.
 However, officials from the Army Corps of Engineers say that there is still a chance that unexploded ordnance remains buried in the ground.
 Lloyd Godard, a project manager with the Corps of Engineers' Los Angeles regional office, said: "On any bombing range, there's always a chance that things could have gone under the surface...
 High explosives were used on one of the Sahuarita range target areas."